prabuw/prabuw.github.io/_posts/2013-02-06-developer-interview-questions.markdown

 + What is the IDisposable interface, and what does it achieve for a class implementing it?
 + What is optimistic concurrency?
 + What are dynamic proxies?
-+ What is the difference between a mid level developer and senior developer?